Marie-Angélique Anel Le Rebours: Issue

+Her son, Pierre-Rene Lerebours (b.
+1754) married Francoise-Melanie Gauffre, daughter of a physician from Cluse.
+This son was trained as a lawyer and then worked as comptroller of the postal system.
+He was active in the French Revolution and became captain of the Garde Nationale in Pontarlier in 1791.
+Close with Robespierre, he countersigned death sentences in his capacity as member of the Committee of Public Safety.

+Her son, Victor Lerebours, became an actor under the tutelage of François-Joseph Talma.

 Manual on breastfeeding: editions, translations, and authorship

 In 1767, writing anonymously as "Madame L.", Marie-Angélique Anel Le Rebours published Avis aux mères qui veulent nourrir leurs enfants avec des observations sur les dangers auxquels les mères s'exposent ainsi que leurs enfans, en ne les nourissant ("Advice to mothers who wish to nurse their infants with observations on the dangers to which mothers expose themselves and their infants if they do not nurse").
 After the French Revolution, Anel Le Rebours continued to publish anonymously, but as "La Citoyenne L.R."
 (Citizen L.R.), with this name reflecting the more ideologically egalitarian tone of the 1790s.

 The book was first published in the Netherlands, specifically Utrecht, and in Paris.
 It appeared in multiple French editions during her lifetime as well as in Dutch, German, and Danish translations.
 The Dutch edition, which was published in Amsterdam in 1801 by Hugh Smith (c.
-1736-1789), an English graduate of the medical school in Leiden, bore a title that signaled its emphasis on the well-being of children, by describing itself as a book dedicated to "teaching in a clear and simple manner what one must do to prepare the constitution of young children for a healthy, long, and happy life".
+1736–1789), an English graduate of the medical school in Leiden, bore a title that signaled its emphasis on the well-being of children, by describing itself as a book dedicated to "teaching in a clear and simple manner what one must do to prepare the constitution of young children for a healthy, long, and happy life".

 The book grew with each revision.
 The first edition was 88 pages, while the third edition was 242.
 Its pocket-sized format made it transportable and contributed to its appeal as a self-help book.

 Jean-Jacques Rousseau, whose 1762 treatise Emile, or On Education reflected his interest in child-rearing, reportedly encouraged her to write this book.
-The popularity of Rousseau’s books Emile and Julie; or, The New Heloise helped to start a fad for breastfeeding that Anel Le Rebours’s book tapped into and expanded.
+The popularity of Rousseau's books Emile and Julie; or, The New Heloise helped to start a fad for breastfeeding that Anel Le Rebours's book tapped into and expanded.